 - Enable you to keep your ERP or contract management system up-to-date.

 - Helps you to ensure compliance with existing contracts.

-- Empower you to gain strategic insights over all legal obligations, risks and opportunities.
+- Empower you to gain strategic insights into overall legal obligations, risks, and opportunities.

 Save time and money hiring expensive abstraction firms.